leon4rd/test/README.md

-## What does a clock do when it's hungry?
-It goes back four seconds!
+## How many South Americans does it take to change a lightbulb?
+A Brazilian